Many of us have medical complaints or take medications, but how often do we think about the bigger picture?

 ‘You don’t care about MRSA until it’s in your child and yet The Humanimal Trust is funding a project to look at bacterial resistance with over prescription of antibiotics, it’s the same bug.
 We have DNA mapped, every bug that comes into my practice it’s the same bug that you or your child would have.
 Why are we not doing a study in parallel?
 If doctors are going to be over prescribing antibiotics and vets are going to be over prescribing antibiotics,…we are in a mess.’
 (Noel Fizpatrick)

-I truly believe that The Humanimal trust has the potential to change the world of medicine on so many levels.
+I truly believe that The Humanimal trust has the potential to change the world of medicine, and benefit so many lives (both human and animal!)

 The most important thing that we can do is support them.
 Here is a link to their website if you would like to know more.